-- Asian jumping worms have been appearing more frequently in gardens and landscapes.
+- Invasive jumping worms have been appearing more frequently in gardens and landscapes.
 They are spread by the movement of soil and organic matter like mulches.

 - Test your soil.
 For $15-$20 you can have an accredited lab test your soil.
 You’ll get some important baseline information on soil pH, nutrient levels, and organic matter.
 Lead testing is included with some basic soil tests (e.g., University of Delaware).
 Most vegetable and fruit crops grow best in 6.0 to 6.8 pH soils.
 If your pH is too high or too low some nutrients may become unavailable to plants, causing deficiency symptoms, or overly abundant, causing toxicity symptoms.
 If recommended by the lab, you can apply lime or sulfur to your soil this fall so they can start changing soil pH.